dapr/quickstarts/bindings/javascript/http/README.md

 <!-- END_STEP -->

-The `-f` flag runs the application using the Multi-App Run configuration defined in `dapr.yaml`, automatically starting both the application and its Dapr sidecar.
+The `-f` flag runs the application using the **Multi-App Run configuration** defined in `dapr.yaml`, automatically starting both the application and its Dapr sidecar.

 The cron input binding triggers the service every 10 seconds, and the service writes records to PostgreSQL using the output binding.

+---

-### Verify Data Persistence
+## Verify Data Persistence

 4. Open a new terminal window and run the following command to check the rows in the database: